-RVs up to 21 feet are welcome here and a dump station charges $10 per use.
+RVs up to 21 feet are welcome here with a few 35 feet.
+There is no dump station.

 If having a reservation is more important than hookups, make a reservation at the beautiful Kalaloch Campground that sits alongside the Pacific Ocean.
-It’s the only national park service-administered campground that accepts reservations in the summer months from June through September.
+It’s one of three campgrounds that accepts reservations via recreation.gov in the summer months.
 Off-season, the 170-site campground is first-come, first-served.

-5. Sol Duc Hot Springs RV and Campground
+RV Hookups Available: Sol Duc Hot Springs Resort Campground

 Open March 25 to Oct.
 30, it offers 17 sites with gravel parking that accommodate vehicles that are 26-26 feet long.
 The sites are back-in only.
 Each site has a frost-free hydrant, water lines, lighted power pedestals with 30 and 50-amp options.

 Be aware that no sewer is provided, so RVs must have their own toilets and have systems that contain sewer waste.
 A fee-based dumping station run by the National Park Service is a quarter of a mile away.
 There also are two ADA RV sites.

 No RV Hookups: Fairholme Campground, Hoh Campground, Kalaloch Campground

 Permits are required for all overnight stays in the wilderness.
 Get yours at the Wilderness Information Center at Olympic National Park Visitor Center, the Quinault Wilderness Information Center, or the Staircase Ranger Station (if you won’t be passing near any of those spots, you can call 360-565-3100 to arrange one ahead of time).